Presskopp/unwanted-cleaner/readme.txt

 = 1.0.1 =
 *New feature: Themes can now be deleted, finally!*
-*Enhancement: Completely new and shiny UI*
+*Enhancement: Completely new and shiny UI/UX*
-*Bugfix: All strings are now translatable, oops*
+*Bugfix: All strings, even error messages, are now translatable, oops*

 = 1.0.0 =
 *Initial Release*